blackbaud/skyux1/js/sky/src/wizard/docs/demo.md

 summary: The wizard adjusts a modal form to guide users through a set of pre-defined steps in a particular order.
 ---

 Wizards are used on a modal form when the user needs to perform a set of pre-defined steps in a particular order.
-The Sky UX Wizard works in conjunction with the [Angular UI Bootstrap](http://angular-ui.github.io/bootstrap/) tabs component.
+The Sky UX wizard works in conjunction with the [Angular UI Bootstrap tabs component](http://angular-ui.github.io/bootstrap/#/tabs).
 Placing the `bb-wizard` directive on a UI Bootstrap `uib-tabset` element will cause the tabs to look and behave like a Sky wizard.

-Sky Wizards also have the concept of a completed step which is denoted by the `bb-wizard-step-complete` directive.
+Sky wizards also have the concept of a completed step which is denoted by the `bb-wizard-step-complete` directive.
 When present on a `uib-tab` and bound to a truthy value, the step's tab will be displayed as completed.

 Finally there is a `bbWizardNavigator` service that provides some convenience methods for navigating through the wizard's steps.
 This will typically be used by wiring the navigator up to your modal's previous and next buttons.